A quick overview before sending to us:

 File Type: Saved as .pdf either with the template or without

-Resolution: Your file must be high enough quality (600dpi minimum)
+Resolution: Your images must be high enough quality (600dpi minimum)

 Size: Check the dimensions of your file match the product

-Proofread: We’ll do our best for accuracy, but please ensure all text, addresses, phone numbers are correct – you know exact information better than we do!
+Proofread: Please ensure all text, addresses, phone numbers are correct – you know exact information better than we do!

-For files larger than 5mb use an upload service like wetransfer.com or mailbigfile.com.
+- For files larger than 5mb use an upload service like wetransfer.com

 A breakdown of what some of the terms mean and why we need them in certain formats and styles: